cyoung06/HoRNDIS/README.md

 ## Some notes from syeyoung
 I tried building HoRNDIS for my m1 sequoia mac.
 I got it to build using upstream's version of MacKernelSDK, but there was an error loading it due to mismatching vtables.
-So I just overwrote it with kernel.framework/headers in xcode, Added some headers from usr/include
+So I just
+- overwrote it with kernel.framework/headers in xcode.
+- added some headers from usr/include.
+(Accesibility*.h and few)
-Re-overwrote some headers from original repo for compatibility (IONetworkInterface.h I believe but I'm not so sure)
+- Re-overwrote some headers from original repo for compatibility (IONetworkInterface.h I believe but I'm not so sure)

 I believe the issue was private apis but i'm also not so sure.